Command: format

 Warning: while format supports FAT32, running under Win9x to create

-FAT32 does not work well.
+FAT32 does not work well (maybe fixed with 0.92a).

 Modes for FLOPPY are: Tries to use quick safe format.
 Use lowlevel